 Feeling lonely can have a significant impact on both your mental and emotional well-being.
 Research has shown that individuals who experience ongoing feelings of loneliness are at a higher risk for developing depression, anxiety, and other mental health conditions.
 This is because loneliness can lead to negative thoughts and feelings of hopelessness that can be difficult to shake.

-In some cases, people may turn to unhealthy coping mechanisms, such as substance use or even cheating by hooking up with fuck buddies, to try and fill the void left by loneliness.
+In some cases, people may turn to unhealthy coping mechanisms, such as substance use to try and fill the void left by loneliness.
 It's important to take steps to address feelings of loneliness and develop healthy coping strategies to maintain good mental and emotional health.

 Seeking professional help